PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 # **1. Project Idea**
-I am enthalled with Mifos Mobile ideas list and I thus wish to contribute in this project
+I am enthralled with Mifos Mobile ideas list and I thus wish to contribute in this project

 Abstract
+-

 - One of the main objectives of this year's project is to replace the API layer from self-service Fineract APIs to Open Banking APIs.
 This will ensure that the project is up to date and compatible with the latest technology.
 Additionally, the project requires integration with an external payment system such as Mojaloop or mPesa through the payment hub.